The idea behind inbreedR is to provide a consistent

 individuals.

-The working format of inbreedR
+The working format of inbreedR is an

-matrix or data frame in which rows
+individual * loci matrix or data frame in which rows

 represent individuals and each column represents a locus.
 If an